abayomi-dev/CICDWITHCompose/README.md

 # Task
-## - You are to set up CI/CD for https://github.com/do-community/node-mongo-docker-dev and to do these we have to follow some processes.
+**You are to set up CI/CD for https://github.com/do-community/node-mongo-docker-dev and to do these we have to follow some processes.**
-## - You are to assist in shifting deployment from  api_driven architecture(monolith) to microservices.
+**You are to assist in shifting deployment from  api_driven architecture(monolith) to microservices.**
-## - You are to set up moitoring and observability to monitor this process and its configuration.
+**You are to set up moitoring and observability to monitor this process and its configuration.**

 # First lets consider the CI/CD pipeline
 - We would create a Ci/Cd using **Jenkins** and deploy it using kuberentes